Allstate Homeowners Insurance Review of 2023

 That’s because floods caused by water that originates outside your home are never covered in a basic policy.

-If you live in an area susceptible to flooding, it’s best to purchase flood insurance with Allstate.
+If you live in an area susceptible to flooding, purchasing flood insurance with Allstate is best.

 Allstate will help you replace your water-damaged items; without this additional insurance, you’ll end up paying out-of-pocket.

 Identity Theft Restoration